-Gardening is a popular activity in various parts of the world because it gives you an opportunity to nature plants.
+Gardening is a popular activity in the world as it gives you an opportunity to nature plants.
 Moreover, you can also turn gardening into an income-generating venture.
-However, as a beginner or home user, gardening should not take too much from your wallet.
-As such, opt for the above listed essential gardening tools first before opting to get more gardening tools as per your garden needs.
+Yet, as a beginner or home user, gardening should not take too much from your wallet.

-While venturing into gardening, you will find that there are numerous gardening tools on the market.
+While venturing into gardening, you will find that there are many gardening tools on the market.
 These tools tend to make your gardening easier.
-However, most of these tools take a lot of storage space, cost an arm and afoot, and you probably will not use them frequently if you are a home user or a beginner.
-Say a tractor.
+Yet, most of these tools take a lot of storage space, cost an arm and afoot, and you will not use them if you are a home user or a beginner.

 Essential Gardening Tools

 As such, to save on storage spaces and money, you can opt to buy the essential gardening tools you require to operate efficiently at home.
 These essential gardening tools include.

 Gardening is usually entertaining to most people as it allows you to nature a plant from when it is a seedling to when it becomes mature.
 However, the tendering process is usually accompanied by a lot of time in the dirt pulling out weeds, some of which might be thorny or will bruise your hands as you pull them out.

 As such, having a pair of high-quality gloves that are:

 - Made of water-resistant materials yet breathable

 - Have long cuffs to protect your wrists